Who doesn’t love Weird Al? I know I do: the first record I ever independently bought was In 3-D in 1988 from a flea market when I was 6.

 George Newman (Yankovic) is a dreamer who can’t hold onto a job or put together any sort of meaningful life, instead daydreaming his life away when he should be working or paying attention to his relationship.
 After being fired from yet another low-status job and finding his relationship with his girlfriend (Victoria Jackson) on the rocks, George’s luck seemingly begins to change after his uncle wins local UHF Channel 62 in a game of cards and puts his nephew in charge.

 However, the station has a number of problems: it airs cheap syndicated re-runs and is populated by a number of oddballs—including receptionist and aspiring news anchor Pamela Finklestein (Fran Dreischer) and a mad-scientist engineer Philo—and is facing bankruptcy.
 Undeterred and encouraged by his new position, George heads over to rival station Channel 8 to introduce himself to the competition.
 There, he is dismissed by owner R.J.
-Fletcher (Kevin McCarthy) and soon befriends hapless janitor Stanley Spadowski (Michael Richards), a manically dedicated custodial servant, giving him a job at the television station.
+Fletcher (Kevin McCarthy) and soon befriends hapless janitor Stanley Spadowski (Michael Richards), a manically dedicated custodial servant who loses his beloved mop but gains a job at the television station.

 George’s hyper-active imagination turns out to be a perfect fit in his new job, as he begins to develop original programming to revive the station’s ratings, even hosting his own children’s show, Uncle Nutzy’s Funhouse, which is a complete disaster.